IBS574/Feb25_2016/narrative.md

 (SR-qualplot.R is essentially the same pipeline as scriptshortread_tutorial.Rmd but takes arguments on the command line)

-First, make a new folder to store the utput of the analysis and cd into it.
+First, delete the older versin of the picture

+    rm q-graph.pdf

 Now look at the folder /home/Shared/IBS574/MiSeq_SOP/.
 You can see it contains a bunch of fastq files (as well as some ther files we are nt interested in).